Financial Assistance For Students In South Africa

 ABSA offers Banking and Investment Management bursaries to students pursuing a career in the financial services industry.
 The bursary is open to students who are currently enrolled in Grade 11 or 12 and will be graduating the following year.

-Applicants must be South African citizens or permanent residents, or have been granted refugee status, by application for asylum or by virtue of our laws.
+Applicants must be South African citizens or permanent residents or have been granted refugee status, by application for asylum or under our laws.

 To apply for a bursary from SASOL you must meet certain requirements:

-This programme provides financial assistance to students who meet certain criteria and has been designed so that it can help those from disadvantaged backgrounds receive higher levels of education than usual.
+These programmes provide financial assistance to students who meet certain criteria and have been designed so that they can help those from disadvantaged backgrounds receive higher levels of education than usual.
 If your family income falls below R100 000 per year then this is one option worth considering applying for especially if it means that your parents won’t have to take out loans or save up over time just so they can pay off their children’s fees each year!

 Closing

-There are plenty of options for students looking for financial assistance to study at tertiary level in South Africa.
-The National Student Financial Aid Scheme (NSFAS) is a good place to start, as it provides funding support for all students who qualify on the basis of their household income levels.
+There are plenty of options for financial assistance for students in South Africa to study at the tertiary level.
+The National Student Financial Aid Scheme (NSFAS) is a good place to start, as it provides funding support for all students who qualify based on their household income levels.

 In addition, there are many bursaries and scholarships offered by private companies and trusts that cover everything from tuition fees to accommodation costs.
 If none of these options suit your needs then try contacting your local bank or investment management company directly – they may have something available too!